dilualphonso/dilusha-alponso-childcareConnect-api/README.md

 - Implement search input field on the daycare profile listing page
 - Update frontend to display search results

-## Sprint 3

-#### Backend Tasks:
-- Implement GET endpoint to retrieve all children
-- Implement GET endpoint to retrieve a single child by ID
-- Implement POST endpoint to entroll new child
-- Implement PUT endpoint to update an existing child
-- Implement DELETE endpoint to update an existing child

-#### Frontend Tasks:
-- need to implement every thing to diplay the child details

 ## Nice-to-haves